White noise for babies: Does it help them sleep?

 Sports crowd, rock concert, loud symphony

-Now, compare the safe noise range suggested above (70 to 75 dB) with the noise levels in the womb, which are around 85 to 95 dB.
+Now, compare the safe noise range suggested above (70 to 75 dB) with the noise levels in the womb, which are around 85 decibels to 95 decibels.
 We can conclude that it’s a pretty safe range considering babies already hear much louder noises in the womb.

 You can, of course, lower the volume after your little one has fallen asleep.
 But does constantly monitoring the volume levels sound like too much work?
 Don’t worry.
 We got you covered.